filecoin-project/rust-filecoin-proofs-api/README.md

 ## Default build options

 The build options enabled by default are `pairing` and `gpu`.
 An alternative backend that can be used is `blst`.
-The `pairing` and `blst` options specify which bls12-381 pairing library to use..
+The `pairing` and `blst` options specify which bls12-381 pairing library to use.

 ## Running the tests